 Every woman in our party is sabla, Nirmala Sitharaman responds to 'Nirbala' jibe

-New Delhi, Dec 02: In a hard-hitting reply to Congress leader Adhir Ranjan Chowdhury, who just hours before had called her 'Nirbala Sitharaman', Finance Minister Nirmala Sitharaman, on Monday, said "I am not Nirbala, all women in BJP were "Sabla" (strong)...I am Nirmala and I shall remain Nirmala".
+New Delhi, Dec 02: In a hard-hitting reply to Congress leader Adhir Ranjan Chowdhury, who just hours before had called her 'Nirbala Sitharaman', Finance Minister Nirmala Sitharaman, on Monday, said, "I am not Nirbala, all women in BJP were "Sabla" (strong)...I am Nirmala and I shall remain Nirmala".

 Earlier in the day, Congress leader Chowdhury in Lok Sabha took a swipe at Sitharaman by calling her "Nirbala", which immediately drew protest from BJP members in the House.